AT-Publishing/website/0-blackfriday.md

 Black Friday 2019 falls on Friday **November 29 2019**, but some deals are rolling out **TODAY on November 25** to stay up for the whole week.

-**We will update this page at >>>> 2PM UTC TODAY <<<< with more details once Ledger opens their early Black Friday deals!**
+## LIVE OFFER No 1 - Ledger Wallets 30% OFF site-wide

+{{ site.ledger-bf2019 }}

+Ledger Wallet released the first of their offers for Black Friday 2019: 30% discount deal site-wide.
+That means you can get even the new hardware wallet **Ledger Nano X with 30% discount**, if you buy from the Ledger shop **after Monday 25th 2PM UTC**.

+**If you want to compare all the current products and bundles that and their Black Friday discounts, go to the Ledger's landing page for Black Friday: [Click here!](http://bit.ly/atnet-ledger-bf2019)**

+{{ site.ledger-bf2019 }}

-In this bloody long post on AltcoinTrading.NET you can also learn of what kind of offers we got last year during **Black Friday 2018** and the previous years.
+In the rest of this bloody long post on AltcoinTrading.NET you can also learn of what kind of offers we got last year during **Black Friday 2018** and the previous years.
 Successful campaigns are most likely to repeat (or rhyme) in November 2019.

 **Jump to:**